jkaho/github-user-lookup/README.md

-# interview-init
+# GitHub User Lookup

-This is a reasonable starting place for the Sajari coding test.
+This web app allows users to search for any GitHub user's repo count.